Freeing the natural breath

 What will we cover?

-Thorough and effective breath release though a variety of yoga and associated practices.
+- Thorough and effective breath release, through a variety of yoga and associated practices.

 What will I achieve?

 By the end of this course you should be able to...

 • Find and explore free relaxed breath related movement suitable for your body

 • Know what joints need warming up and how to use a gentle routine to help body and breath release

 • Have practiced a variety of gentle moving postures

 • Describe the benefits of good breathing habits

 What level is the course and do I need any particular skills?